Salomon S-Lab X-Series Review Facts

 • QuickLacing System

-This is Salomon’s first attempt at a road shoe and they came up with a great hybrid that works really well in road to trail conditions or on light, buffed out trails.
+This is Salomon’s first attempt at a road shoe and they came up with a great hybrid that works really well on the road to trail conditions or on light, buffed out trails.
 Although it’s not a super light shoe compared to traditional road racing shoes, it is a great light trail racing shoe.
 It’s also very durable and has a very flashy look that is commonly associated with Salomon’s elite runners.
 This is a superior shoe that has a nice peppy feeling and excels on roads and trails.